tsujamin/digi-approval/design/design.md

 The risks are largely mitigated by the structure of the Digital Canberra Challenge and the governance arrangements from the Collaborative Agreement.

 + The fortnightly meetings provide the *accountability* necessary to detect problems early.
-+ The involvement of NICTA and their experience with early stage commercialisation provides the *resources* and *networks* for DigiACTive to seek help correcting problems as they arise.
++ The involvement of the eGov Cluster and their experience with early stage commercialisation provides the *resources* and *networks* for DigiACTive to seek help correcting problems as they arise.
 + The structure of the challenge provides a definite end point where the project can be abandoned if it has become unfeasible.

 ## Avoided Risks/Out of scope risks ##